 Alternatively, let’s say you’ve dedicated the necessary time to both inbound and PR.
 You’ve paid attention to your SEO, filled your site (and social media) with quality content, and because of this, more people visit your platforms.
 As more people visit your website and social media pages, your quality content will convert these visitors into customers.

 Inbound marketing should ultimately become a cycle that builds momentum over time.
-As you create more content, close more sales, and create more happy customers, they will share your product/message with their networks, and the cycle will continue.
+As you create more content, close more sales, generate more sales forecast data, and create more happy customers, they will share your product/message with their networks, and the cycle will continue.